resque/resque-scheduler/README.markdown

     gem install resque-scheduler

+Adding the resque:scheduler rake task:

+    require 'resque_scheduler/tasks'

-The unless you specify the `queue` for each scheduled job, the scheduler needs to know about your job classes (so it can put them into the appropriate queue).
+Unless you specify the `queue` for each scheduled job, the scheduler needs to know about your job classes (so it can put them into the appropriate queue).
 To do so, extend the "resque:scheduler_setup" to load your app's code.
 In rails, it would look something like this:

-    require 'resque_scheduler/tasks'
     task "resque:scheduler_setup" => :environment # load the env so we know about the job classes

 By default, "resque:scheduler_setup" invokes "resque:setup".